A bold plan to save the world’s oceans

 - We also lend our scientific expertise to the planning process and work with local partners to identify activities that combine conservation and sustainable economic opportunities, such as restoring reefs for tourism and improving fisheries management to help ensure buy in and compliance from all stakeholders.

-Are Blue Bonds Effective?
+Are Blue Bonds effective?

-The idea might be audacious, but we’ve seen that it can work.
+The idea might be bold, but we’ve seen that it can work.
 Cabo Pulmo National Park in Mexico's Baja Peninsula demonstrates what can be achieved when we give ocean environments an opportunity to heal: 10 years after the park’s establishment as a marine protected area, it has reversed the toll of decades of overfishing and increased fish stocks by over 400 percent.

 And we’ve seen that the debt conversion model that Blue Bonds are based on can produce conservation outcomes.
-In 2016, the Republic of Seychelles worked with TNC to restructure part of its national debt, freeing up US$430,000 per year for marine conservation.
+In 2016, the Republic of Seychelles worked with The Nature Conservancy to restructure part of its national debt, freeing up US$430,000 per year for marine conservation.
 As of 2018, the government has established two marine protected areas covering 210,000 square kilometers of ocean areas—taking the country over halfway to its goal of protecting 30 percent percent of its marine territory by 2020.